Get to Know Roth Junior High School

 Welcome to Roth Junior High School!
 Below you will find a list of frequently asked questions that are designed to help you learn more about our school.
 Please feel free to call the main office at 359-5100 for additional information.
 We’re happy to help!

 All students will receive an agenda planner on the first day of school.
 These agendas may be used as an organizational tool to track homework, projects and upcoming assessments.

 The agenda may also serve as an important tool for regular communication between teachers and parents.
-Parents will review the agenda with their children when it is brought home.
-Students who lose/alter/deface their agendas must purchase a new one from the book store for the price of $5.00.
-Students will also be instructed with how to use Google Calendar as an organizational tool this year.
+Parents will review the agenda with their student when it is brought home.
+Students will also have access to Google Calendar as an organizational tool.

-Students are allowed to carry a school bag during the day.
+Students should carry a school bag during the day.
 The purpose of the bag is to keep belongings organized and to protect Chromebooks from damage.
 Please try to purchase a bag with a padded section for the Chromebook.
-Students will have the same locker as last year.
-They will be able to access lockers throughout the school day.
+In an effort to reduce heavy backpacks, please pack accordingly and sparingly.

 At Roth Junior High School, we want all students to present themselves with a positive image every day.
 Our expectations regarding appropriate dress, together with strong parent support, foster a learning environment that supports academic achievement.
 Please review page 7 of the Code of Conduct for a comprehensive definition of dress code expectations.
 You may access the document by going to www.rhnet.org/codeofconduct and scrolling to the bottom of the page.